The Other Side of the Creek: The Atomic Age at Stanford

 Transformation To Atomic Campus

-A “pool reactor” is exactly what it sounds like: the core is submerged in a deep tank of water.
-This specific design explains why the government allowed a nuclear core on a bustling college campus.
-Operating at a maximum of 10 kilowatts (thermal)—roughly the energy used by a couple of household electric ovens—it required no pressurized containment domes or massive cooling towers.
-The pool provided cooling via natural convection and served as a highly effective radiation shield, creating a fail-safe, low-power environment specifically designed for student training.
+A pool reactor is exactly what it sounds like: the core is submerged in a deep tank of water.
+This specific design helps explain why the government allowed a nuclear core on a college campus.
+The Stanford Pool Type Reactor, or SPTR, was not a power-generation reactor.
+It was a small teaching-and-research reactor, operating at a maximum of 10 kilowatts thermal — roughly the thermal output of a few household electric ovens.
+It required no pressurized containment dome or massive cooling tower.
+The pool provided cooling through natural convection and served as an effective radiation shield, creating a low-power environment designed for student training and research.

-Stanford’s facility fit a wider national pattern that reads as almost unbelievable today: midcentury America eagerly placed training and research reactors on campuses to rapidly build a nuclear workforce.
-At the national peak, some 75 colleges and universities housed their own reactors.
+Stanford’s facility fit a wider national pattern that reads as almost unbelievable today: midcentury America placed training and research reactors on college campuses to build a nuclear workforce.
+The Stanford Pool Type Reactor operated for a relatively brief period before Stanford sought authority to dismantle the facility in the 1970s.

 The Quietest Ending

-During the atomic optimism of the 1950s and 60s, it was entirely common for major research universities to house small-scale nuclear reactors for training students and running experiments.
-At the national peak, more than 70 campuses held them.
-However, over the last few decades, the vast majority of these facilities — like those at UCLA and Cornell — have been permanently shut down and dismantled.
+During the atomic optimism of the 1950s and 1960s, it was common for major research universities to house small-scale nuclear reactors for training students and running experiments.
+Over the following decades, many of those campus reactors were shut down and dismantled.

 And what is there today?
 Housing — specifically, Stanford’s on-campus residential fabric in the Ryan Court area.
 Stanford’s own housing listings show the quiet community here: “Ryan Court (Stanford Rental Homes).”
-The creek corridor is still the geographic “tell,” but the lab itself is gone, finally demolished in the late 1980s.
-There is no monument, no dramatic marker, no historic plaque — just daily domestic life where high voltage once arced and, later, a small licensed reactor once operated.
+The creek corridor is still the geographic tell, but the lab structure is gone; the facility was demolished in the late 1980s.
+There is no monument, no dramatic marker, and no historic plaque — just daily domestic life where high voltage once arced and, later, a small licensed reactor once operated.

-That’s the quietest ending: a hangar-like building that held 2.1 million volts, then a 10-kilowatt pool-type reactor, entirely replaced by a campus neighborhood most people pass without a second thought.
-If you have memories—an open house, an old professor’s aside, a parent who worked nearby, a half-remembered line about “the reactor pool”—that’s the material local history depends on.
-The Peninsula’s past often isn’t loud.
-It is found in the things that hummed quietly, hidden inside the buildings everyone assumed they already understood.
+That is the quietest ending: a hangar-like building that held 2.1 million volts, then a 10-kilowatt pool-type teaching-and-research reactor, entirely replaced by a campus neighborhood most people pass without a second thought.
+If you have memories — an open house, an old professor’s aside, a parent who worked nearby, or a half-remembered line about “the reactor pool” — that is the material local history depends on.
+The Peninsula’s past often is not loud.
+It is found in the things that hummed quietly, hidden inside buildings whose functions everyone assumed they understood.

 Top photo: “Stanford University, 9-18-26, Dr. H. Ryan’s Electrical Laboratory” typed on the back.

 Second photo: “E 178 Condenser connections at the laboratory looking directly at the building” typed on the back.
 The hangar-like electrical engineering facility was built for very large high-voltage experiments.
-Contemporary Stanford descriptions note it was located near “Frenchman’s dam” on/along Stanford Avenue, on the campus edge toward the foothills.
+Contemporary Stanford descriptions note that it was located near “Frenchman’s Dam” on or along Stanford Avenue, on the campus edge toward the foothills.

-Third photo: Here is a rare view of Stanford’s Nuclear Technology Laboratory, in the former Harris J. Ryan High-Voltage Laboratory in 1961.
+Third photo: A rare view of Stanford’s Nuclear Technology Laboratory, in the former Harris J. Ryan High Voltage Laboratory in 1961.

-Fourth photo: Engineering professor George Leppert (right) and graduate student Gary Vliet take measurements in Stanford’s subcritical nuclear assembly, 1958.
-The apparatus, which operated like a reactor but could not sustain a chain reaction, was located in Stanford’s Nuclear Technology Laboratory.
+Fourth photo: Engineering professor George Leppert, right, and graduate student Gary Vliet take measurements in Stanford’s subcritical nuclear assembly, 1958.
+The apparatus operated like a reactor but could not sustain a chain reaction.
+It was located in Stanford’s Nuclear Technology Laboratory.

 All photos courtesy Stanford University Libraries, Department of Special Collections and University Archives.